 The Tranche B-2 Dollar Term Loans bear interest at a rate equal to either (a) Term SOFR, or (b) the prime lending rate, in each case, plus an applicable margin.
 The applicable margin for the Tranche B-2 Dollar Term Loans is 2.25% (in the case of Term SOFR borrowings) and 1.25% (in the case of borrowings at the prime lending rate), a decrease of 75 basis points from the applicable margin on the Tranche B-1 Dollar Term Loans.
-The Tranche B-2 Dollar Term Loan is subject to a Term SOFR floor of 0.50%.
-As of June 30, 2024, the interest rate and effective interest rate on the Tranche B-1 Dollar Term Loans were 8.46% and 9.04%, respectively.
-At the closing of Repricing Amendment No. 2, the interest rate and effective interest rate on the Tranche B-2 Dollar Term Loans were 7.59% and 8.27%, respectively.
+The Tranche B-2 Dollar Term Loans are subject to a Term SOFR floor of 0.50%.
+As of September 30, 2024, the interest rate and effective interest rate on the Tranche B-2 Dollar Term Loans were 7.10% and 8.27%, respectively.
 The Tranche B-2 Dollar Term Loans will amortize in quarterly installments equal to 0.286294791% of the initial aggregate principal amount thereof, with the remaining balance payable on May 5, 2028.

 The applicable margin for the Revolving Credit Facility ranges from 3.25% to 2.75% (in the case of Term SOFR borrowings) and 2.25% to 1.75% (in the case of borrowings at the prime lending rate), depending on our first lien secured net leverage ratio level, any loans under the Revolving Credit Facility are not subject to a Term SOFR floor.
 The Revolving Credit Facility has a commitment fee payable on the undrawn amount ranging from 0.50% to 0.40% per annum based upon our first lien secured net leverage ratio.
-As of June 30, 2024, we had an undrawn Revolving Credit Facility totaling \$500.0 million.
+As of September 30, 2024, we had an undrawn Revolving Credit Facility totaling \$500.0 million.